Maths

 We follow the White Rose Calculation Policy which introduces key concepts using a concrete-pictorial-abstract approach.

-Teachers in all year groups plan using the White Rose scheme as the basis for most of their work.
-Creating their own specific rsoeurces to support this scheme where needed.
+Teachers in all year groups plan using the White Rose scheme as the basis for most of their work, adapting resources to support the children where needed.
+Teachers also use the NCETM mastery documents to provide children with reasoning and problem solving questions.
 We aim, wherever possible, for children to access the work from their own year group.
 Occasionally, there may be a small number of children for whom this is not appropriate.
 They will look at earlier year groups if this is the case.
-Higher Ability children are extended using additional reasoning resources, maybe from NRich or NCETM etc.
+Children who have achieved mastery with greater depth will be challenged and have their learning extended through problem solving questions from the NCETM.

 Planning a Lesson